Lehna Singh Majithia

-Lehna Singh Majithia (d.
-1854), his personal name is also Romanized as Lahina or Lahna, was a Sher-Gill Jat polymath, inventor, warrior, and statesman.
+Lehna Singh Majithia (died 1854), also romanized as Lahina or Lahna, was a polymath, inventor, warrior, and statesman.
+He had an interest in statecraft, architecture, mathematics, astronomy, firearms, mechanics, languages, art, and ordnance.
 Lehna Singh was the father of famous businessman and philanthropist, Dyal Singh Majithia.

 Biography

+Family background

+Sardar Lehna Singh of the renowned Majithia family was a Sardar of Lahore Darbar who earned the maximum number of bravery titles during his time.
+Lehna was the son of Desa Singh Majithia, a feudal chief who had sworn allegiance to Ranjit Singh in 1809, later serving in the military expedition to Kangra, which pushed the Gurkhas out of the Punjab Hills region.
+Thus, Desa was named the governor of Kangra and the city of Amritsar.
+In 1818, Desa served in the Multan campaign.
+Lehna was the eldest son of Desa.

+Service in the Sikh Empire

+With the death of his father in 1832, Lehna inherited his father's administrative positions as governor of Kangra and Amritsar.
+As the governor of the city of Amritsar, Lehna had purview over the governance of the Golden Temple in Amritsar, Sikhism's central shrine.
+During the governance of Lehna, the Golden Temple underwent renovations, such as the laying of marble slabs around the inner parkarma (temple causeway) of the temple complex, with gardens being established elsewhere in the holy city.

-Sardar Lehna Singh of the renowned Majithia family was the towering Sardar of Lahore Darbar who earned the maximum number of bravery titles during his time.
-He was described as “the wisest man”, “the best”, “the purest”, “the most cultured”, “kind and benevolent man”, “the most enlightened”, “the most honest and able administrator of the Sikh Chiefs”.
-In his book “Dyal Singh Majithia: Life and Achievements”, Mr. Madan Gopal wrote, “Lehna Singh Majithia was the only Sardar with a scientific bent of mind at Maharaja Ranjit Singh’s Darbar.
+He was described as "the wisest man", "the best", "the purest", "the most cultured", "kind and benevolent man", "the most enlightened", "the most honest and able administrator of the Sikh Chiefs".
+In his book "Dyal Singh Majithia: Life and Achievements", Mr. Madan Gopal wrote, "Lehna Singh Majithia was the only Sardar with a scientific bent of mind at Maharaja Ranjit Singh's Darbar."
+Skilled in language-learning, it is purported that Lehna had translated works of Euclid into Punjabi.
+Lehna assisted general Claude Auguste Court in constructing cannons based on European models.

-He was also a skillful mechanic and original inventor.
+He was also a skillful mechanic and inventor.
 He designed a mechanism resembling a clock, showing the hour, the date, the day of the week and the phases of moon and other constellations.
 At the request of the Maharaja, he also modified the calendar and made a name for himself among the Indian astronomers of the time.

 He had been awarded the titles of Kasir-ul-Iktidar ('Chief of Exalted Dignity') and Hasam-udaula ('the Sword of the State') by Ranjit Singh.

+Later life

-He left Punjab in March of 1844 for Haridwar, eventually settling in Banaras.
+He left Punjab in March 1844 for Haridwar, eventually settling in Banaras.
 He was arrested and kept under surveillance by the British from 23 January 1846 until the end of the First Anglo-Sikh War.
-He returned to Punjab in 1851 and stayed for two years before returning again to Banaras where he passed away in 1854.
+He returned to Punjab in 1851 and stayed for two years before returning again to Banaras where he died in 1854.